tamaskis/load_config-MATLAB/README.md

 The simple config files are assumed to be ordinary text (`.txt`) files.
 The syntax of the files is designed to be very similar to the YAML syntax.
 - configuration data can be stored as key/value pairs, delimitted using a colon (`:`)
 - keys must be text
-- values can be text, numbers, list of text, or a list of numbers
+- values can be text, numbers, booleans, lists of text, lists of numbers, and lists of booleans
 	- lists are defined using square brackets (`[ ]`)
 	- list elements are delimited using commas (`,`)
+	- booleans can be specified as `false`, `False`, `true`, or `True`
 - comments are started with the pound symbol (`#`)

 > **NOTE:** This simple config format does **_not_** support nested dictionaries.